djevans071/OpenStreetMap-Manhattan/report.md

 'Uniti': set(['3rd Ave, New York, NY 10028, Stati Uniti'])
  ```

  There are three different ways these addresses are formatted.
-The address elements are comma separated, spaced separated with `New York` after the address, or space separated with `NYC` after the address.
+The address elements are comma-separated, space-separated with `New York` after the address, or space-separated with `NYC` after the address.
 To extract the address only, we modify the `update_name` module as follows:

  ```python
     elif word_list[-1] == '10024':